Akademie Schloss Solitude: Fellowships

 The Akademie Schloss Solitude has granted fellowships since 1990.
 Between 50 and 65 live/work residencies are awarded for a period between six, nine or twelve months every two years.

 International artists and scientists from the following spheres of practice can apply for a fellowship: VISUAL (visual arts and media), AURAL & PHYSICAL (music and performing arts), DIGITAL (digital art, gaming, digital journalism, digital publishing), SPATIAL (architecture and design), TEXTUAL (literature and language), SOCIETAL/COMMUNAL-BASED WORK (education, mediation, theory), SCIENTIFIC (humanities, social, natural and economic sciences).

 For the first time in its 30-year history, Akademie Schloss Solitude is expanding its profile with the addition of a thematic focus to the 2019 application round for fellows joining the Akademie in 2020–2021.
 From 2020 onward, Akademie Schloss Solitude in cooperation with KfW Stiftung is launching a new program with a specific content-related focus, which a group of seven fellows is invited to investigate in any way they wish over a period of nine months.
 With this thematic focus, the Akademie wishes to consolidate the importance accorded by society to transdisciplinary and discursive-artistic work, providing content-related momentum.

-The decision regarding the fellowships’ allocation is taken by independent specialist jurors responsible for the various spheres.
+The decision regarding the fellowships' allocation is taken by independent specialist jurors responsible for the various spheres.
 New jurors are appointed every 24 months.

-Schlosspost & Web Residencies
+Schlosspost and web residencies

 Furthermore, the dynamic transdisciplinary online forum Schlosspost addresses current issues in art, culture, society, and the digital world, and provides insights into the practices of international artists and scientists.
-It allows visibility to Solitude’s network of alumni, friends, and experts in more than 120 countries, promoting new political voices and collective discourses in an open and sustainable space.
+It allows visibility to Solitude's network of alumni, friends, and experts in more than 120 countries, promoting new political voices and collective discourses in an open and sustainable space.
 By exploring new forms of art publishing and writing, Schlosspost combines critical and serious – but also playful – attitudes and ways of thinking.
-Believing in art’s transformative potential, it opens the door to a multidimensional world, as well as transversal forms of knowledge and alternative futures.
+Believing in art's transformative potential, it opens the door to a multidimensional world, as well as transversal forms of knowledge and alternative futures.
 It shapes the digital sphere as a cocreative, transcultural, and nonexclusive space of experimentation and knowledge production.
 Schlosspost publishes regular open calls for thematic online issues.
 Artists and authors from around the globe can participate.